GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

     Hostname here will be the actual hostname of the server, not the hostname of the Load Balancer (NGINX/Proxy) server.
 This is so that Cluster Manager can discover and connect to the server for installation and configuration.
 If the `Add IP Addresses and Hostnames to/etc/hosts file on each server` option was enabled in the `Settings` menu, the hostname here will be embedded automatically in the `/etc/hosts` files on this machine.

 !!!
 Note
-    For AWS deployment, use internal ip address.
+    For AWS deployment, use the internal IP address.

 ![Dashboard](../img/Cluster_Manager-06.png)